start-angular/ani-theme/README.md

+## NOTICE: This repo has been deprecated

-## Ani Theme - Free AngularJS Dashboard Starter Theme
+## [DEPRECATED] Ani Theme - Free AngularJS Dashboard Starter Theme

 ### Note: This project is no longer maintained.